smastrom/vue-use-active-scroll/README.md

 ## What is it?

-It is a Vue 3 composable that implements a customizable scroll observer and returns **reactive data** of the current active target.
+It is a Vue 3 composable that implements a custom scroll observer and returns **reactive data** of the current active target.

 ### Features

 - Accurate results at any scroll speed
 - Customizable boundary offsets for each scroll direction
-- Automatic behavior regulation on mount, scroll, click and touch
+- Automatic behavior regulation on mount, scroll and click
-- URL hash replace
-- Scroll behavior/callback agnostic
-- Doesn't mutate your elements or add any CSS
+- CSS scroll-behavior/callback agnostic
-- ~1.5KB (gzipped) with no dependencies
+- ~1.5KB (gzipped) without dependencies

+### What it doesn't do?

+- Mutate elements and styles
+- Scroll to targets

 ### Limitations

-Currently Vue Scroll Target doesn't support scrolling containers different than the window or horizontal scrolling.
+Currently vue-use-active-scroll doesn't support scrolling containers different than the window or horizontal scrolling.
 Discussions/PRs are very welcome to extend support.

 <br />